Soles4Souls mourns the loss of our CFO and long-time staff member, Robert Adams-Ghee.

 To learn more about responsible shoe disposal and recycling options, check out our guide on how to recycle shoes properly.

 By participating in our mission to donate shoes, you’re contributing to a circular economy that values sustainability and compassion.
-Through these efforts, we transform old shoes into meaningful resources, making a global impact on both people and the planet.
+Through these efforts, we transform gently used shoes into meaningful resources, making a global impact on both people and the planet.